Xascrimson/aws_cognito_workshop/quickstart/content/docs/Fifth.md

 ![](/S3files.png)

-Going back to the "static website hosting " section as per above, You should see an bucket url endpoint there.
+Going back to the "static website hosting " section as per above, You should see a bucket URL endpoint there.
 Click on that and you should see your website now!

 ![](/S3url.png)